The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

-Because even though it might make you feel you're way more attractive and funny than reality, it really service no nutritional value.
-So for now, we concentrating on the big 3.
+Because even though it might make you feel you're way more attractive and funny than reality, it really serves no nutritional value.
+So for now, we are concentrating on the big 3.

-Across the fitness industry there's various different views as to whether or not there's an optimal protein, carb, and fat ratio.
-This being your macro split, or macro ratio.
+Across the fitness industry, there are different views as to whether or not there's an optimal protein, carb, and fat ratio.
+This being your macro split or macro ratio.

 So this article is going to assess the popular view and give you the REAL truth.